CookEat help

 Saving your plan

-When your week is ready, use the corner button to open the save panel, where you can:
+Premium: when your week is ready, use the corner button to open the save panel, where you can:

 • Give your plan a name and an optional description.